jdougan/Enfilades-1984/README.md

 * [Wikipedia on Ropes](https://en.wikipedia.org/wiki/Rope_(data_structure))
 * Hinze and Paterson, [*Finger trees: A simple general-purpose data structure* at Researchgate](https://www.researchgate.net/publication/220676477_Finger_trees_A_simple_general-purpose_data_structure)
 * [Wikipedia on Finger Trees](https://en.wikipedia.org/wiki/Finger_tree)
+* Steele, Guy L. [*Four Solutions to a Trivial Problem*](https://www.youtube.com/watch?v=ftcIcn8AmSY) at 23:46 or so.
+* Steele, Guy L. [*How to Think about Parallel Programming: Not!*](https://www.infoq.com/presentations/Thinking-Parallel-Programming/) [Transcript](https://github.com/matthiasn/talk-transcripts/blob/master/Steele_Guy/ParallelProg.md) of this StrangeLoop 2010 talk.

 ## Indirect 2D
 The grant application mentions that multi-dimensional data can be stored indirectly and implicitly in the key structure of the enfilade.
 However there are only minimal hints on how to do this.